-The Trust Agreement requires that Base Rental payments be deposited in the Revenue Fund maintained by the Trustee.
-Pursuant to the Trust Agreement, on June 15 and December 15 of each year, commencing on June 15, 2009, the Trustee will apply such amounts in the Base Rental Fund as are necessary to make principal and interest payments with respect to the Series 2009A Bonds as the same shall become due and payable, in the following table:
+The Trust Agreement requires that Base Rental payments be deposited in the Base Rental Fund maintained by the Trustee.
+Pursuant to the Trust Agreement, on April 1 and October 1 of each year, commencing on October 1, 2009, the Trustee will apply such amounts in the Base Rental Fund as are necessary to make principal and interest payments with respect to the Certificates as the same shall become due and payable, as shown in the following table.
+Capitalized interest payable from a portion of the proceeds of the Certificates deposited in the Base Rental Fund concurrently with the execution and delivery of the Certificates will be applied to pay interest on the Certificates through April 1, 2010.